adku1173/acoupipe/sphinx/source/index.rst

 **AcouPipe** :cite:`Kujawski2023` is a Python toolbox for generating unique acoustical source localization and characterization datasets with Acoular_ :cite:`Sarradj2017` that can be used for training of deep neural networks and machine learning.

-AcouPipe supports distributed computation with Ray_ and comes with two default datasets.
+AcouPipe supports distributed computation with Ray_ and comes with two default datasets, which enables to create data for machine learning on the fly!
 A pre-built Docker container can be downloaded from DockerHub_.

 .. toctree::